DanialArab/Pydantic-for-LLM-Applications-/README.md

 ![](https://github.com/DanialArab/images/blob/main/Pydantic_for_LLM_applications/pydantic_error_catchin_correctio_cycle.png)

 2. But there is an even more reliable way of doing this.
+HERE

 ## Pydantic fundamentals